 The U.S. Air Force has announced that SpaceX is now certified to launch military and spy satellites.
 That means that the United Launch Alliance, a joint effort between Boeing and Lockheed Martin, no longer holds the monopoly on national security space missions.

-This is something we can all be happy about, too, because the breaking of a monopoly means competitionâ€"and that means saving tax-payer money.
-“Ultimately, leverage of the commercial space market drives down cost to the American taxpayer and improves our military’s resiliency,” added Deborah Lee James in her statement.
+The news, announced late yesterday, comes after two long years of negotiations between SpaceX and the U.S. military.
+Over that time the company has managed to soundly demonstrate its abilities to put things in spaceâ"something the Air Force has now recognized. âSpaceXâs emergence as a viable commercial launch provider provides the opportunity to compete launch services for the first time in almost a decade,â Air Force Secretary Deborah Lee James said in a statement.This is something we can all be happy about, too, because the breaking of a monopoly means competitionâ"and that means saving tax-payer money. âUltimately, leverage of the commercial space market drives down cost to the American taxpayer and improves our militaryâs resiliency,â added Deborah Lee James in her statement.
 For some perspective, Bloomberg reports that SpaceX plans to launch government satellites for around $100 million aboard its Falcon 9 craft, while United Launch Alliance charges $160 million or more for the same service using its Atlas V rocket.

 Advertisement